liljenstolpe/id-baker-dcnet/src/draft-baker-openstack-ipv6-model-03.md

 Cloud environments suffer from ambiguity in identifying their services and tenants.
-Traffic from different cloud providers cannot
-          be distinguished easily on the Internet.
+Traffic from different cloud providers cannot be distinguished easily on the Internet.
 Filters are simply not able to obtain the provider, service and tenant identities from network packets without leveraging other more latency intense inspection methods.
 This appendix describes the Universal Cloud Classification (UCC) {{UCC}} approach as a way to identify cloud providers, their services and tenants on the network layer.
 It introduces a Cloud-ID, Service-ID and Tenant-ID.
 The IDs are incorporated into an IPv6 extension header and can be used for different use-cases both within and outside a Cloud Environment.
 The format of the IDs and their characteristics are defined in
-          {{UCC_Options}} of the document and the extension header is defined in {{UCC_Extensions_Header}}.
+{{UCC-Options}} of the document and the extension header is defined in {{UCC-Extensions-Header}}.

 Applications and users are defined in many different ways in cloud environments, therefore ambiguity is multifold: